highsource/hotelroute/README.md

 ## Disclaimer

-The accuracy of the provided information is not guaranteed.
-We overtake nor responsibility for the correctness of results.
+**The accuracy of the provided information is in no way guaranteed.
+We overtake no responsibility for the correctness of results.**

 ## Limitations

+* The HotelRoute [back-end](http://api.hotelroute.org/index.html) uses [bahn.de](http://bahn.de) to search for connections.
+**Requests from HotelRoute are very often blocked by [bahn.de](http://bahn.de) because *"Our booking system is currently being used by too many users at the same time"*.
+This happens even more frequently, when several users access HotelRoute at the same time. **
+In case of errors, public transport connection information **will not be added** to many hotels in your search results.
+**Please consider that this is a prototype/proof-of-concept which pushes the boundaries and therefore tends to fails often.**
 * HotelRoute uses [bahn.de](http://bahn.de) to find the shortest trip between each of the hotels and your travel destination.
 This means HotelRoute mostly works only for German destinations.
 * HotelRoute uses "unofficial" APIs for [bahn.de](http://bahn.de), accesses and modifies [hrs.de](http://www.hrs.de) pages directly.